diaryx-org/diaryx-core/roadmap.md

   New `attachments` property to declare attachments.
 Include in validate command below.
 - Link validation
   A command to validate that all `part_of`/`contents` references are still valid, and that exported workspaces have no broken internal links.
 Maybe consolidate `diaryx normalize` into a validate command?
+- Update Diaryx CLI to support attachments/other features added to apps/web

 ## Future considerations